 15 Tiny holes

 To protect the people of Malawi against malaria, the Bill Gates Foundation has distributed mosquito nets for years.
 Unfortunately, many people at the lake have started using these as fishing nets.
 This also catches the youngest fish, which are extremely important to maintain healthy fish populations.
 Fortunately, Ripple Africa, among others, is running successful projects to save the fish and ecosystems in Lake Malawi.
-Soon this organization will also start working in the area where we live.
-Maybe we could do some work together!
+We are fortunate to regularly host their team at our Boutique Hotel Mitengo House in Lilongwe, so we get to hear a lot of stories about the amazing work they do.
+Not only to protect fish, as they also run inspiring reforestation projects.

 Many more interesting and fun facts about Malawi